TCLee/multi_modal_rag/README.md

 See instructions below to get your own API key.

 #### Google Gemini
 The LLM that we will use in the notebook is Google's **Gemini 1.5 Flash**.
-It's fast and it offers us a free tier to play around with.
+It is a multi-modal model that can accept text, images, audio and video.
+It also offers a free tier for you to explore and play around with.

 To use the Gemini API, you'll need an API key.
 If you do not already have one, create a key in Google AI Studio.